Polysyndeton | Definition & Examples

 1. It is used to create rhythm.
 For example, A and B and C has an obviously more rhythmic effect than A, B, C, and D.

-2. To create the impression that the speaker is making things up as they go along.
+2. It creates the impression that the speaker is making things up as they go along.
 This was seen in the excerpt from the Plath poem.

-3. Emphasize items in a series by separating them with and instead of commas.
+3. It emphasizes items in a series by separating them with "and" instead of commas.

-4. Emphasize the large number of items in a series.
+4. It emphasizes the large number of items in a series.

 Examples of polysyndeton